la2050/challenge/_2021/learn/college-access-plan.md

   ecosystem of declining resources, CAP will remain steadfast, even increasing the number of students and families we support, encouraging more students that college is for them.
-Please explain how you will define and measure success for your project.: "CAP tracks the daily attendance of all students who attend programs and does not remove any students from data analysis.
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: "CAP tracks the daily attendance of all students who attend programs and does not remove any students from data analysis.
 Thanks to a Memorandum of Agreement with PUSD, CAP is able to track students after graduation through the National Student Clearinghouse (NSC) – both CAP attendees and non-attendees – to compare college attendance rates.
 The district provides detailed information, including student demographics and A-G course completion.
 CAP is able to use the demographic information to generate descriptive statistics on the graduating class as a whole and on the population served by CAP.\n\nCAP success is measured by the following:\n-75% of 12th grade participants who are A-G-ready are accepted to four-year colleges\n-90% of 12th grade participants at all levels of ability plan to attend college\L-100% of eligible senior participants complete at FAFSA or Dream Act application\n-45%+ of participants are male\n-25% of 12th grade attendees have 10+ meaningful interactions with staff/attend 10+ drop-in sessions\n-80% of regular attendees (10+) enroll in CAP’s I Heart College alumni program\n\nSuccess, Defined: All students, regardless of prior academic performance, feel like they are college bound, feel that a trusted adult believes in their potential to graduate with a bachelor’s degree, and have the resources and support to apply to a range of best-fit colleges.
 CAP students’ number of college applications exceed the average and all students make informed decisions on where they enroll in and how they pay for college.
 By 2030, we seek to see college enrollment in PUSD increase by 20%."
-Approximately how many people will be directly impacted by this proposal?: '800' Approximately how many people will be indirectly impacted by this proposal?: '3000' Please describe the broader impact of your proposal.: >- Michael entered our SAT prep course unsure he’d attend a 4-year college.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '800' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '3000' Describe how Los Angeles County will be different if your work is successful.: >- Michael entered our SAT prep course unsure he’d attend a 4-year college.
 It’d be too expensive.
 He couldn’t get in.